 Another way that pre-workout products can separate themselves from those based solely on the use of stimulants is to add products that will improve “the pump” (increase blood flow and circulation during training).

 Citrulline malate is absolutely the best product for this, and it has been repeatedly proven to improve your endurance during training, as well as help you recover and build muscle more quickly.

-Combining citrulline malate with an effective amount of stimulants and nootropics is an easy way to make an excellent pre-workout product.
+Combining a citrulline malate supplement with an effective amount of stimulants, and nootropics, is an easy way to make an excellent pre-workout product.